Swathi Somnath

 Swathi Somnath (born Doosi Swathi) is an Indian Kuchipudi exponent and dance teacher from the state of Andhra Pradesh.
 She performed a dance ballet based on Kama Sutra, Hindu literature on erotic love, through which she gained recognition.
 She received Kala Ratna award in 2006.
 She established Nritya Bharathi in Hyderabad and Sampradayam Dance and Music Centre in Srikakulam district.

 Personal life

 Swathi was born to Somnath, an Indian Railways employee, and Lakshmi in Chakradharpur, Bihar (now in Jharkhand) in a Hindu Brahmin family.
 (Note: The Hindu reported that Swathi was born and brought up at Doosi Agraharam, Srikakulam district, Andhra Pradesh.
 However, Bnim stated she was born in Bihar.)
 Her family hails from Doosi Agraharam, Srikakulam district.
 She has one brother who also works in Indian Railways.
 She grew up in West Bengal before moving to Hyderabad.
 She completed her education with a Master's degree in Kuchipudi from Central University of Hyderabad, and Master of Philosophy in English Literature.
 As of October 2020, she is pursuing Ph.D in English Literature from Osmania University.
-She married Chevella Ravi Kumar, a film director in Telugu cinema.
+She married Chavali Ravi Kumar, a film director in Telugu cinema.